Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 The questions below belong in the article, not in metadata, because they are part of the lesson.
 A reader should be able to answer them from the architecture they just built up.

 Voice Mirror: A simple agent that transcribes what you say and speaks it back in a different voice.
-This teaches you how to wire VAD, STT, and TTS together without the complexity of LLM reasoning.
+Start here to wire VAD, STT, and TTS together without the complexity of LLM reasoning.

-Smart Store Controller: A voice agent that can look up mock order status and initiate returns via function calls.
-This adds tool use and teaches you how latency changes when the LLM must call an API before responding.
+Incident Hotline Controller: A voice agent that can look up mock incident status and initiate a page via function calls.
+Add tool use here and measure how latency changes when the LLM must call an API before responding.

-Roleplay Support Agent: A voice agent that uses a clause buffer and records TTFA distributions while giving multi-sentence responses about delivery exceptions or refund policies.
+Roleplay Operations Agent: A voice agent that uses a clause buffer and records TTFA distributions while giving multi-sentence responses about incident status or escalation policy.
 This teaches you to tune silence_duration_ms, clause flushing, and barge-in handling against a declared objective.

 Building a voice agent with a tight first-audio objective requires measuring every handoff across the processing pipeline.
 The architecture must be resilient to network jitter while handling the unpredictability of human conversation.